 Sentence Expansion with Adjectives and Adverbs

-Teachers might provide pupils with a sentence like "The bird flew" and challenge them to add adjectives and adverbs to make it more vivid and engaging.
+Teachers might provide learners with a sentence like "The bird flew" and challenge them to add adjectives and adverbs to make it more vivid and engaging.
 For example: "The colourful bird flew swiftly."

 Subordinating Conjunctions to Add Detail